TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 11. At first, be good, but not perfect

-At first, make a draft, a “MVP” (Minimal viable product) and get feedback on your work.
-However, anticipate what’s important for your internal customer (e.g. your boss) or external customer.
+At first, make a draft, a “MVP” (“Minimal Viable Product”) and get feedback on your work.
+Ask yourself: what’s important for your internal customer (e.g. your boss) or external customer?

-Read the blog post on effectiveness vs efficiency to get a deeper understanding on this and you will look at your daily work from a completely different angle!
-Still, you can incorporate tip no. 7 and do necessary quality checks before you deliver this first draft.
+Read the post on effectiveness vs efficiency to deepen your understanding and see your daily work from a new angle!
+Still, you can incorporate #7. and do necessary quality checks before you deliver this first draft.

 12. Practice Making Decisions

-To be faster often means just to begin.
-Of course you plan how you approach a task, but sometimes it’s important to make the decision to just start quickly.
-Questions will arise during the process and you will address them.
+Being faster sometimes just means to start.
+You plan how you approach a task, but sometimes it’s important to make the decision to start quickly.
+Questions will arise during the process.
+Take care of them and solve them.

 When you practice making more decisions in general, you’ll avoid the trap of procrastinating and overthinking.
 So, do practice decision making quickly, especially for smaller tasks.
 Archive or delete?
 Delegate or do it myself?
 Make that call now or later?
 Do it now!
 Overcome your first hesitations.